MayankJaiswal1/Invest-Elevate-/README.md

 *Inner Class* : Strategically employed for enhanced encapsulation and logical grouping of classes that serve specific functionalities within our application, thereby promoting cleaner code organization and readability.

-*Firebase Integration* : Implemented as our backend solution for secure and scalable data storage, Firebase ensures seamless data synchronization across devices and robust data management capabilities.
+*Firebase Integration* : Implemented as our backend solution for secure and scalable data storage, Firebase ensures seamless data synchronization across devices and robust data  capabilities.

+*/